alongidron/molgurath_wiki/character/first-deities/Time.md

 In the vast expanse of the Time realm, Time found solace in the company of these creatures.
 With their newfound freedom, they flourished under his guidance, delving deeper into the mysteries of time magic and unlocking its true potential.
 As the creatures honed their skills, Time found himself drawn to their creativity and resilience.
 Inspired by their determination, Time began to experiment with his own form of creation, crafting beings of his own to inhabit the Time realm.

-With Time's decision to permit the creatures to utilize time magic outside the Time realm, albeit with the restriction against time travel, a newfound sense of cooperation emerged between Time and the inhabitants of Monstrum.
+With Time's decision to permit the creatures to utilize time magic outside the Time realm, albeit with the restriction against time travel, a newfound sense of cooperation emerged between Time and the inhabitants of molgurath.
 The creatures, eager to harness the power of time magic responsibly, formed guilds and societies dedicated to its study and practice.
 Under Time's watchful eye, they developed strict codes of conduct and regulations to ensure that the delicate balance of the temporal fabric remained intact.

 As the creatures delved deeper into the intricacies of time magic, they discovered its myriad applications beyond mere manipulation of the past or future.
 They learned to manipulate the flow of time within localized areas, slowing it to a crawl or hastening it to a blur.
 With this newfound mastery, they reshaped their surroundings, creating marvels of engineering and architecture that defied conventional understanding.
-Time, impressed by their progress and newfound responsibility, began to foster a closer relationship with the creatures of Monstrum.
+Time, impressed by their progress and newfound responsibility, began to foster a closer relationship with the creatures of molgurath.
 He shared his knowledge and wisdom, guiding them in their exploration of time's mysteries and imparting upon them the importance of respecting its natural order.

 However, nothing stays good forever.
 After centuries, the creatures learned to make what they called "time bombs," devices that restored everything within their range to a previous undamaged state.
 At first, Time thought they were harmless, but he soon realized that these bombs were damaging the timeline itself.
 In response, Time decided once again to ban the use of time magic outside the Time realm.
 He declared that any creature caught using time magic would be punished by death, and this time, Life wasn't around to change his mind.